jsandas/minecraft-bedrock/README.md

 The mccli behaves similar to the standard minecraft console.
 Commands such as `help` or `gamerule` can run.
 When done use `ctrl+c` to exit mccli.

 Notes:
-Clients will need to be configured to connect to the server's ip address or hostname.
-The minecraft server application is unable to broadcast outside of the kubernetes network.
+The Minecraft server application is unable to broadcast outside of the kubernetes network.
+Clients will need to be configured to connect to the server's ip address or hostname unless `hostNetwork` is set to `true`.